guildai/guild.ai/pages/dependencies.md

     that required modules are installed in the environment before running the operation.

-Use a required module to preemptly verify that the module is available before starting the script.
+Use a required module to preemptively verify that the module is available before starting the script.

 ### Configuration